Data Inspector

 .

-Data inspector allows you to compare several model runs with each other.
-This is convenient, for example, to analyse the influence of a single parameter (or a group of parameters) on the behaviour of the model as a whole.
+Data inspector allows you to compare several runs of a model with each other.
+This is useful, for example, to analyze the effect of a single parameter (or group of parameters) on the behavior of the model as a whole.

-Runs and signals can be compared via the tab Comparisons.
-Runs are compared within one model:
+Let’s compare the runs and signals via the tab "Comparisons".
+Runs are compared within the same model:

-Signals can be compared from different models and runs:
+The signals can be compared from different models and runs.: